-Humphries and Rains should be YOUR next speakers!
+Dr. Jane, Kari and Michael should be YOUR next speakers!
 With years of experience in the fields of human development and early childhood education, they are dedicated professionals that bring a new message of inclusive excellence and positive change to all audiences.

 Inventors of Fiddle Focus® products, inspired after years of work with children and adults dealing with ADHD/ADD, Autism and OCD.
 You’ll want to hear their success stories.

-Authors from fiction—to humor—to in-depth explorations into the area of human development, Humphries and Rains have become the “must have” team for conventions, conferences, seminars and benefits.
+Authors from fiction—to humor—to in-depth explorations into the area of human development, the trio have become the “must have” speakers for conventions, conferences, seminars and benefits.

 Dr. Jane Humphries

-Dr. Jane currently serves as a Professional eLearning Specialist at the McCormick Center for Early Childhood Leadership at National Louis University supporting the AIM4Excellence™ Director’s Credential for early childhood administrators.
-She also serves as an adjunct in the Early Childhood Administration graduate program at NLU and continues to provide adjunct services (mainly online) at the University of Central Oklahoma and Southern Nazarene University.
-She has earned undergraduate degrees in Child Development from Oklahoma City Community College, Family and Child Development from the University of Central Oklahoma, a Masters degree in Early Childhood Education from Oklahoma City University, and a doctoral degree in Occupational and Adult Education from Oklahoma State University.
+Dr. Jane currently serves as a Professional eLearning Specialist at the McCormick Center for Early Childhood Leadership at National Louis University supporting the Aim4Excellence™ Director’s Credential for early childhood administrators.
+She also serves as an adjunct in the Early Childhood Administration graduate program at NLU and continues to provide adjunct services (mainly online) at the University of Central Oklahoma.
+She has earned undergraduate degrees in Child Development from Oklahoma City Community College, Family and Child Development from the University of Central Oklahoma, a Masters degree in Early Childhood Education, from Oklahoma City University, and a doctoral degree in Occupational and Adult Education from Oklahoma State University.